MonetDB/MonetDB-old/clients/iotclient/documentation/streams_data_types.rst

 Char, Character, Varchar, Character Varying
 -------------------------------------------

 MonetDB's string types with a bounded length.
-The :code:`limit` parameter must be provided as an interger.
+The :code:`limit` parameter must be provided as an integer.
 The insertion must be provided as a JSON string within the limit.

 UUID
 ----